 This company is capitalising on small business trends and lifestyle decisions, with the owners’ passion shining through.

 In business though, they know they can’t rely solely on vegan cheese forever.
 Plans for expansion are underway with new products expected to be added this year to meet growing demand.

-Expansion, however, requires money and they have contacted us to discuss recruiting new staff and extending their marketing scope through a business cash advance.
+Expansion for any vegan food startup still requires money and they have contacted us to discuss recruiting new staff and extending their marketing scope through a business cash advance.

 Making business decisions based on evidence